Beginning of School Year Setup

 ACADEMIC interventions:

-- Benchmark testing: The students must complete fall and spring FAST benchmark assessments in both math and reading.
+• Benchmark testing: The students must complete fall and spring FastBridge benchmark assessments in both math and reading.
 This applies K-12 and even if the student exited ADSIS mid-year.
 If parents opt out of benchmark testing, note this on your SHS.

-- Indirect impact: MDE also mandates that we measure the indirect impact of academic interventions on students’ behavior.
-To do this, we measure Academic Engagement 3x/year using Direct Behavior Ratings (DBRs).
+• Indirect impact: MDE also mandates that we measure the indirect impact of academic interventions on students’ behavior.
+To do this, we measure Academic Engagement 3x/year using a Direct Behavior Rating form (click to copy template).
 This data is entered into your SHS.
+Here's a 🎥 walkthrough of how to collect this data (3:35).

 BEHAVIOR interventions:

-- Progress monitoring: We continually monitor progress (e.g., weekly) using rating scales or point cards that match the intervention being provided.
+• Progress monitoring: We continually monitor progress (e.g., weekly) using rating scales or point cards that match the intervention being provided.
+Follow that link and click the type of intervention you run to learn more about data collection tools that match it.
 This data is entered into eduCLIMBER.

-- Benchmark testing/indirect impact: MDE also mandates that we measure the indirect impact of behavior interventions on students’ academic performance.
-The students must complete fall and spring FAST benchmark assessments in both math and reading.
+• Benchmark testing/indirect impact: MDE also mandates that we measure the indirect impact of behavior interventions on students’ academic performance.
+The students must complete fall and spring FastBridge benchmark assessments in both math and reading.
 This applies K-12 and even if the student exited ADSIS mid-year.
 If parents opt out of benchmark testing, note this on your SHS.

 Plan your PAR reports